TheGoodlike13/sahyun_bot/README.md

 LoggingConfigFilename = filename which contains logging configuration; defaults to 'config_log_default.ini';
 if the defaults are not suitable for you, consider making 'config_log.ini' which is ignored by git

+#### [downtime]

+Unlike the previous sections, this section is dynamic.
+Each key should match an alias of a command, and the value is a special string which represents downtime for that command.
+Downtime only applies to user roles that are limited (generally, less than VIP).

+If a command has multiple aliases, and a configuration for multiple of them is provided, only one of them will be used.
+There is no guarantee which one, although the result should be deterministic, i.e. unless you change the configuration, it will continue to work the same.

+The expected format is either an integer, or two integers separated by a colon.
+All negative integers will be treated as 0.
+0 is equivalent to not providing the configuration.
+If the format of downtime is not followed, that setting is simply ignored.
+Here are a few examples:

+###### time = 30

+Now !time can only be executed once every 30 seconds.
+This applies globally - everyone has to wait.
+There is no way to configure how many times it can be executed at this moment.

+###### request = 900:2

+Now !request can only be executed twice every 15 minutes.
+This applies per-user - each user gets two requests.

+###### joke = :5

+This is ignored because it does not follow the format of previous configurations.